anynines/a9s-kubernetes-training/website/docs/kubernetes/50-deployments/10-deployments.md

 ## Updating the Deployment with a new Application Version

 A successful real world application is likely to be under constant development.
-Subsequently, the application team has to deploy new software versions reguarily.
+Subsequently, the application team has to deploy new software versions regularly.

 The new software version is delived by creating a new container version.
 Compare the YAML file `70-deployment-green.yaml` with the previous version and look for differences.
 You will see that the container name and container image (tag) have changed.
 Hence, the team had to build a new container version and upload it to the default container registry of the Kubernetes cluster which is https://hub.docker.com/, by default.